geraldoramos/pigeon/README.md

 ## Current stage

-This project is very early stage.
+This project is early stage and I'm looking for contributors.
 You can edit the ```pigeon.conf``` file to change default configurations and make it more suitable for your needs.

-**Some future iteration ideas:**

-Software:
-* Create a web interface for management
-* Provide remote access without port forwarding
-* iOS App with push notification

-Hardware:
-* Incorporate LEDs that will turn on when motion is detected
-* Incorporate a servo in the design to pan or tilt the camera remotely

 ## Movement detected by the first assembled Pigeon (a squirrel)
 ![Squirrer](https://s3-us-west-1.amazonaws.com/allge.us/squirrel.jpg)